rabbitmq/ra/docs/internals/INTERNALS.md

 Log replication in Ra is mostly asynchronous, so there is no actual use of RPC (as in the Raft paper) calls.
-New entries are pipelined and followers reply after receiving a written event which incurs a natural batching effects on the replies.
+New entries are pipelined and followers reply after receiving a written event which incurs a natural batching effect on the replies.

 Followers include 3 non-standard fields in their Raft `AppendEntries` RPC replies: